mirasayon/mirasayon/README.md

 ## @mirasayon

+- 🤩 I'm a fan of Ryan Dahl
 - 🔭 I’m working on getting ready for universities
-- 🤔  I’m looking for a full-time job!
+- 🤔 I’m also considering any job offers

 ### Contacts